keeps/roda-in/README.md

 ### Got error "java.lang.OutOfMemoryError: Java heap space".
 What do I do?

-The application might need more memory than it is available by default (normally 64MB).
+The application might need more memory than what is available by default (normally 64MB).
 To increase the available memory use the -Xmx option.
 For example, the following command will increase the heap size to 3 GB.
 ```
 $ java -Xmx3g -jar roda-in-app-x.y.z.jar
 ```